 A whole school approach to supporting attendance at Hillside Junior School

 Securing good attendance at Hillside Junior School cannot be achieved in isolation, and effective practices for improvement will involve working closely with other Leaders within the school.
-The Attendance Leader will work alongside the SLT to facilitate a whole school approach.
+The Senior Attendance Champions will facilitate a whole school approach.